opentaps/opentaps_seas/docs/users.rst

 Below the Meter Production is a history of the financial value of the energy produced (or saved) as calculated by this Model, based on this Meter's rate plan.
 It is always aggregated by the billing interval of the
 Meter's rate plan, even if the particular Model was only active during part of the month.

+At the bottom are the Transactions related to this Meter, if any.

 Equipment
 ---------